AmberLJC/LLMSys-PaperList/neurips25-mlsys/compression.md

 # NeurIPS 2025: Model Compression & Quantization

 A curated list of NeurIPS 2025 papers focused on model compression, quantization, sparsification, and efficient representations.
+Given the large volume of work in this area, I’ve highlighted only the oral and spotlight papers.

 ---